picodotdev/alis/README.md

 * Require as little interactivity as possible
 * Allow to customize the installation to cover the most common cases
 * Provide support for recovery
-* Provide support for get a log
+* Provide support for log

 ### Features

-* GPT, UEFI, BIOS
+* System: GPT, UEFI, BIOS
-* Support for SATA, NVMe and MMC
+* Storage: SATA, NVMe and MMC
-* LVM and no LVM
-* _root_ partition encrypted and no encrypted
+* Encryption: root partition encrypted and no encrypted
-* LVM on LUKS when LVM and encrypted
+* Partition: no LVM, LVM, LVM on LUKS
-* Support automatic (wipe and use full disk), custom and manual partition
-* File system formats ext4, btrfs (with subvols), xfs
+* File system: ext4, btrfs (with subvols), xfs
 * Optional file swap (not supported in btrfs)
+* Storage: SATA, NVMe and MMC
+* Kernels: linux-lts, linux-hardened, linux-zen
+* Desktop environment: GNOME, KDE, XFCE, Mate, Cinnamon, LXDE
+* Display managers: GDM, SDDM, Lightdm, lxdm
+* Graphics controller: intel, nvidia, amd with optionally early KMS start
+* Bootloader: GRUB, rEFInd, systemd-boot
 * WPA WIFI network installation
 * Periodic TRIM for SSD storage
+* Intel and AMD processors microcode
+* Optional file swap (not supported in btrfs)
 * VirtualBox guest utils
-* Intel and AMD processors microcode
-* Additional kernels installation (linux-lts, linux-hardened, linux-zen)
+* WPA WIFI network installation
 * Kernel compression and custom parameters
 * Users creation and add to sudoers
 * Common and custom packages installation
 * AUR utility installation (aurman, yay)
+* Script for download installation and recovery scripts and configuration files
 * Retry packages download on connection/mirror error
 * Desktop environments (GDM, KDE, XFCE, Mate, Cinnamon, LXDE), display managers (GDM, SDDM, Lightdm, lxdm) and no desktop environment
 * Graphics controllers (intel, nvidia, amd) with optionally early KMS start
 * GRUB, rEFInd, systemd-boot bootloaders
-* Script for download installation and recovery scripts and configuration files

 * Packer support for testing in VirtualBox
 * Installation log with all commands executed and output in a file and/or asciinema video
 * Wait after installation for an abortable reboot

 ### Installation

+Download and boot from the latest <a href="https://www.archlinux.org/download/">original Arch Linux installation media</a>.
+After boot use the following comands to start the installation.

+Follow the <a href="https://wiki.archlinux.org/index.php/Arch_Linux">Arch Way</a> of doing things and learn what this script does.
+This will allow you to know what is happening.

-Internet connection is required, with wireless WIFI connection see [Wireless_network_configuration](https://wiki.archlinux.org/index.php/Wireless_network_configuration#Wi-Fi_Protected_Access) to bring up WIFI connection before starting installation with alis.
+Internet connection is required, with wireless WIFI connection see <a href="https://wiki.archlinux.org/index.php/Wireless_network_configuration#Wi-Fi_Protected_Access">Wireless_network_configuration</a> to bring up WIFI connection before start the installation.

 ```
 # # Start the system with lastest Arch Linux installation media